 Finally, limited battery life continues to be one of the major cons of e-bikes.
 In many cases, batteries require frequent charging in order to complete multiple long rides.
-This problem is particularly acute with lead-acid batteries, but it can be a problem for lithium-ion batteries as well.
+This problem is particularly acute with lead-acid batteries, but it can also be a problem for lithium-ion batteries.

 This problem is made more severe by the noted propensity for batteries to fail after relatively short periods — potentially as brief as 2-3 years.
-While certain habits can avoid compounding this problem (not over-charging batteries, not fully discharging a battery, and keeping the battery cool), the inherent problem of poor mileage per charge, as well as the need for replacement, continues to plague e-bikes.
+While certain habits can avoid compounding this problem (not over-charging batteries, not fully discharging a battery, and keeping the battery cool), the inherent problem of poor mileage per charge and the need for replacement continues to plague e-bikes.